rpellerin/rpellerin.github.io/content/living-in-germany-how-to-buy-an-apartment-in-berlin.md

 A few days ahead of the notary meeting, the notary will ask you a bunch of papers from your financing bank, so that they can start writing the draft of the Grundschuldbestellungsurkunde (mortgage deed).
 Forward that request to your mortgage broker if you have one.

 The actual meeting is pretty boring: the notary will read EXACTLY AS WRITTEN first the Kaufvertrag, in the presence of the seller and your translator, and then the Grundschuldbestellungsurkunde only with you and your translator.
 That's all.
 Nothing more, nothing less.
 Expect 2 hours.

-# Understand your loan offers

-- "Sollzinssatz" is the interest rate.
-- "Monatliche Rate" is what you pay each month out of your bank account: this is the sum of the interests and the repayment
-- "Tilgungssatz" (also called "Sparrate") is the repayment rate

 # Conclusion: timeline of events